 If you can convince a girl from Kiev – no matter how beautiful, smart, or sophisticated she is – that you can deliver this peasant dream you have a shot at her even if you have a hard time getting a date back in Chicago.
+Show her you can be a loving husband and good father and you have a real shot.
 She might be a Russian 10 and you might be an Illinois 3, but if she is convinced you are kind, generous, and compassionate you have a shot of winning her heart.

 No matter how cultured, educated, and hip a cosmopolitan a young Russian woman might appear she is probably only two or at most three generations away from the village where her grandmothers lived for hundreds if not thousands of years.

 And even if she grew up in Moscow or Kiev every summer she probably spent her summer at the family dacha.
 This is where she picked up the idealized ideas about village life.